zhengxinchang/pgrtk_build/README.md

 `Segmentation fault (core dumped)`

-Usually, because the AGC encounters the version incompatibility issue when it is called by pgr-tk.
-The well-tested version of AGC is [453c0afd](https://github.com/cschin/agc/tree/453c0afdc54b4aa00fa8e97a63f196931fdb81c4).
-There are some potential solutions for this error:
+Usually, the issue arises because AGC encounters a version incompatibility when called by pgr-tk.
+The version of AGC that has been well-tested is [453c0afd](https://github.com/cschin/agc/tree/453c0afdc54b4aa00fa8e97a63f196931fdb81c4).
+To address this error, consider the following potential solutions:

-1. Use Docker or Singularity to compile pgr-tk instead of compiling on your computer.
-The Docker container must use Ubuntu 20.04.
+1. Compile pgr-tk using Docker or Singularity instead of directly on your computer.
+Ensure that the Docker container is based on Ubuntu 20.04.

-2. Make sure to use the `--recursive` option when cloning the repository.
-This will also clone the AGC dependency."
+2. When cloning the pgr-tk repository, make sure to use the `--recursive` option.
+This will clone the AGC dependency as well."